nurahmed123/hackatime/README.md

 ### Browser Plugin (Chrome & Firefox)

-The [browser-wakatime](https://github.com/wakatime/browser-wakatime) plugin enables you to track your web surfing in WakaTime (and Wakapi, of course).
+The [browser-wakatime](https://github.com/wakatime/browser-wakatime) plugin enables you to track your web surfing in WakaTime (and Hackatime, of course).
 Visited websites will appear as "files" in the summary.
 Follow these instructions to get started:

 1. Install the browser extension from the official